An Introduction to Shiro (formerly JSecurity) – A Beginner’s Tutorial Part 2

 Summary and What's Next?

-With minimal additions to the web application I introduced in part 1, I was able to add security using Ki.
+With minimal additions to the web application I introduced in part 1, I was able to add security using Shiro.
 Again, any mistakes in my explanations or code are my fault.
 Please comment if you find something that needs to be corrected.

 In the next tutorial, I'll examine how to implement security based on a user's role.